elifesciences-publications/dropSeqPipeDropEST/README.md

 Description
 ------------------

+This code is associated with the paper from Rajbhandari et al., "Single cell analysis reveals immune cell–adipocyte crosstalk regulating the transcription of thermogenic adipocytes". eLife, 2019. http://dx.doi.org/10.7554/eLife.49501

 This pipeline is based on [snakemake](https://snakemake.readthedocs.io/en/stable/) and the dropseq tools provided by the [McCarroll Lab](http://mccarrolllab.com/dropseq/).
 It starts from raw sequencing data and outputs digital gene expression matrices (DGEs).

 This method is an adapted version of [dropSeqPipe](https://github.com/Hoohm/dropSeqPipe) which we have found to be much more sophisticated and flexible than our old [snakemake](https://snakemake.readthedocs.io/en/stable/) implementation of [Drop-seq Tools](http://mccarrolllab.com/download/1276/).
 The old version of the pipeline is available [here](https://github.com/darneson/DropSeq)